StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb6a-the-study-of-the-christian-walk-group-study/confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall/_index.md

 ### Reorient {#reorient}

 {{< properties
-Spiritual perspective > Eyes on the prize"
+stags="Spiritual perspective > Eyes on the prize"
 >}}

 Just as soon as we are back on our feet, we need to put ourselves mentally back into the race.